-The proposed project is located on currently developed land.
-It is entirely within the Proctor Creek watershed, which is part of the Chattahoochee River watershed and enters the river downstream of the Region's water intakes.
+The project property is entirely within the Utoy Creek watershed, which is part of the Chattahoochee River watershed and enters the river downstream of the Region's water intakes.

-The USGS coverage for the project area shows no blue-line streams on or near the project property.
+The USGS coverage for the project area shows no streams on or near the project portion of the property.
 No streams or other waters of the State are shown on the submitted site plan and no evidence of streams or other waters is visible in available aerial photo coverage.
-However, it is likely that open streams were in the general vicinity of the project area and were piped when the area was first developed.
-Any State waters identified on the property will be subject to the State 25-foot Sediment and Erosion Control buffer.
+Any unmapped streams identified on the property may be subject to the City of Atlanta's stream buffer ordinance.
+Any unmapped State waters identified on the property will be subject to the State 25-foot Sediment and Erosion Control buffer.